Scaleup-Excellenteam/git-pull-request-training-TwitOrel/README.md

-hi elad
  bush the son was here